 Contents Section Recommendation Response and action Responsible official Completion date OIG Comment feedback at the National TB Planning, Monitoring and Evaluation Meeting since April 2009, and will request the Regional meetings to do the same.
-Director/ Statistics Officer / M/E Unit (PMU) (f) TB registers should be routinely inspected as part of the supervision visit and kept up to date.
-TB registers of treatment centers have been inspected regularly by the NTP staff during their supervision visits.
-Statistics Officer/ M/E Unit (PMU) On going (g) Data at district level should be electronically captured and transferred to the regional level electronically as most districts now have internet facilities available.
-Districts with computers maintain data electronically and submit to RTLOs.
-NSA funds will be used to purchase computer, for this purpose.
-So NTC will introduce electronic data management at the district level from 2010/11.
+Director/ Statistics Officer / M/E Unit (PMU) (f) TB registers should be routinely inspected as part of the supervision visit and kept up to date. have been inspected regularly by Statistics Officer/ M/E Unit (PMU) On going (g) Data at district level should be electronically captured and transferred to the regional level electronically as most districts now have internet facilities available.
 Statistics Officer/ M/E Unit (PMU) DTLOs Late 2010 (h) The NTC should work more closely with the HMIS to ensure that there is concordance between the two data sets and that both systems have the same official data available.
 Currently, NTC is working closely with HIMS as well as with DTLOs and Statistics cal officer at district level to make sure concordance between the two data sets.
 2010/2011 Monitoring and evaluation Tuberculosis Recommendations 49 (High) The quality assurance system and subsequent prioritization of facilities objectively determined to be Accepted.
 Director / M/E Unit (PMU) On going

 Contents Section Recommendation Response and action Responsible official Completion date OIG Comment functioning below the average should be considered by the NTC program to be a model of best practice and to be copied and replicated throughout the NTC program.
 Monitoring and evaluation Malaria Recommendations 50 (High) The strategy for widespread use of LLINs needs to be based on scientific evidence.
 The EDCD, with the support of its technical partners, should conduct vector studies of the biting habits of mosquitoes to ensure that the use of LLINs has the potential to be effective in reducing the spread of malaria.
 The LLINs distribution is based on API of the districts.
 The vector susceptibility and bioassay tests have been conducted and also planned for future.
 Study on the biting habits of mosquitoes has been done this year 2009, reports of the study is awaited.
 Director, EDCD /WHO 2008/2009/2010 Monitoring and evaluation Malaria Recommendations 51 (Significant) Policies and guidelines, covering all aspects of the malaria control program, need to be regularly updated and communicated and disseminated throughout the 65 districts and facilities that deal with malaria in Nepal so that every health worker has a clear written document indicating his/her role in the control of malaria.
-Specifically there should be guidelines for RDTs and ACTs accompanied by clear and easy to understand algorithm.
-Director, EDCD December 2009
+Specifically there should be guidelines for RDTs and ACTs accompanied by clear and easy to understand algorithm. & E Plan has recently been updated.
+The updated protocols and plans are disseminated to the districts.
+There is manual for rational use of RDT & ACT in National language and rational use of ACT Director, EDCD December 2009